marcokreeft87/formulaone-card/README.md

 The above configuration can be managed directly in the Configuration -> Lovelace Dashboards -> Resources panel when not using YAML mode, or added by clicking the "Add to lovelace" button on the HACS dashboard after installing the plugin.

+> [!TIP]
+> If you don't want to use the data from the Jolpi API directy but want to use a Home Assistant integration instead.
+Use F1 Sensor: https://github.com/Nicxe/f1_sensor

 ## Configuration

 | Name              | Type          | Default                             | Description                                      |